 Public Health Watch is a nonprofit, nonpartisan investigative news organization that focuses on threats to America’s well-being.
 We illuminate weaknesses and injustices in the nation’s health infrastructure and policies, expose inequities and highlight solutions.
 National in scope, we collaborate with media outlets large and small, and college journalism and public health programs.
 Our aim is to uncover truths that hold institutions and individuals accountable and compel change.

 What Is Public Health?

-Pth.
-The threats are wide-ranging and include air and water pollution, climate change, workplace hazards, substance abuse and violence.
+Public health is about the prevention of illness, injury and death.
+The threats to physical and mental health are wide-ranging and include air and water pollution, climate change, workplace hazards, substance abuse, lack of health insurance and violence.

 - While the nation’s attention understandably is trained on COVID-19, there are many pressing issues apart from infectious disease.
 Seven of 10 deaths in America are caused by non-communicable illnesses such as cancer, heart disease, diabetes and substance abuse

-- Reporting on solutions must accompany investigative journalism.
+- Reporting on solutions must accompany investigative journalism whenever. possible.
 The public, dispirited by the pandemic and social and political divisions, should know that seemingly intractable problems can be addressed.

 A Holistic View of Public Health